 Missing or Kidnapped Children: You may be able to claim a child who was kidnapped by a non-family member.
 IRS treats a kidnapped child as living with you for more than half of the year if the child lived with you for more than half the part of the year before the date of the kidnapping.

-Find the latest news for refundable credits on Hot Topics for Refundable Credits
+Find the latest news for refundable credits on What's Hot?

 Protect your clients by knowing the questions to ask to help your client's get the most out of refundable credits.